 Located at the southernmost tip of South America, Patagonia is a spectacular region of Argentina and Chile that leaves every visitor with a sense of awe and wonder.
 This is a remote paradise for the most adventurous of travelers, full of natural wonders.
 Hike up towering mountains, kayak around glaciers, and even try skiing!

 Home to the Galapagos Islands, the Amazon rainforest, surf beaches on the Pacific, as well as beautiful colonial towns, Ecuador offers so much to travelers wishing to experience the best of South America.
 Its compact size, range of activities, and immense biodiversity make Ecuador an excellent choice for first time visitors to South America.
+Less

 Personal advice from Tourlane experts